Parkinson’s can impact the way you communicate with others: speech, voice, facial expression and handwriting may be

 - exercises and techniques to improve breathing, voice, speech and word finding difficulties

 - equipment and special tools, for example amplifiers to overcome problems with volume, pacing boards to help with your rate of speech, iPad apps to give visual feedback

 - advice on dealing with specific situations that make speech difficult, for example in a crowded room, talking on the phone

 - alternative means of communication if speech is very difficult to understand.
 For example, text-to- speech apps, Lightwriters (small, hand-held computers), or picture-based communication aids.

-It is a good idea to see a speech and language therapist before speech problems become really noticeable.
-He or she will be able to suggest how to prevent difficulties before they arise or reduce their impact.
-They can also monitor your symptoms at regular intervals to assess how you are coping and suggest new strategies as appropriate.
+It is a good idea to seek an early referral to speech and language therapy, should any changes to speech, voice or word finding be noted.
+The therapist will be able to suggest how to prevent difficulties before they arise or reduce their impact.
+They can also monitor your symptoms, assess how you are coping and suggest new strategies as appropriate.

 Facial expression, tone of voice and body language